scottvieira/Documentation/source/terms.md

 ![screenshot of table of terms tool resource links](img/terms/termsResourceLink.PNG)

 The Terms Tool now has the information it needs to operate and can perform the query for license expressions.
 First the Terms Tool receives an ISSN via the url *https://{server name}/licensing/terms.php?issn={ISSN}*.
 The Terms Tool sends a query with the provided issn to the library’s openURL link resolver.
-The openURL link resolver returns an xml reply listing all of the provider names (SFX’s target public name, Ex Libris' Database Name, or EBSCO's equivelent) for the provided ISSN.
+The openURL link resolver returns an xml reply listing all of the provider names (SFX’s target public name, Ex Libris' Database Name, or EBSCO's equivalent) for the provided ISSN.
 The Terms Tool queries CORAL Licensing for all license agreements which have been mapped to each provider name and retrieves  all of the associated license terms from the identified license agreements.
 The terms are then displayed on screen to the user.

 ### Terms Tool in Action